“Words have meaning but names have power.”

 CERES also symbolizes women through the various transition of their lives.

 There are many pronuciations of CERES.
 Americans say "see·reez.”
 Italians say “cheh·rais.”
 French say “say·rez.”
-Regardless of the pronunciation, CERES Chattahoochee Hills is about living deliciously.

 STREET NAMES

 2) AMARANTH LANE (“main drag”) An ancient grain and superfood, amaranth is one of a few plants that boasts a perfect blend of beauty, healing, and nutrition.
-Amaranth plants have been used by ancient cultures for centuries to signify rebirth and immortality and their flower symbolizes everlasting beauty, love, power, and life.
+Amaranth plants have been used by ancient cultures for centuries to signify rebirth and immortality and their flower symbolizes everlasting beauty, love, and life.

 5) DEWBERRY MEWS A cousin to the blackberry, the dewberry symbolizes sweetness in life and community unity.
 Farmers have long valued dewberries for their extended harvest, using them as natural fences that offer both bounty and barrier.